-There are plenty of waterfalls on the north and east side of the Big Island, thanks to lots of rain and a large gradient in altitude of the land.
+There are many waterfalls on the north and east side of the Big Island thanks to lots of rain and a large gradient in altitude of the land.
 The size of these waterfalls combined with the lush and tropical rainforest as background makes them a popular and spectacular attraction to visit.

 Map of our 5 favorite waterfalls on the Big Island

 The light blue waterfalls marked on the map below represent our favorites that are described in more detail below.
 The dark blue/purple waterfalls are more difficult to see and smaller waterfalls.